Off-Grid Solar System Calculator

 3. Charge controller amps: Panel Wattage ÷ Battery Voltage × 1.25 safety margin, rounded up to a standard size.

 The 0.75 panel derate covers real-world losses: wiring resistance, inverter inefficiency, panel degradation, soiling, temperature coefficient, and MPPT conversion losses.
 In perfect lab conditions you would get 100 percent of rated output.
 In a real system on a real roof, you get 70 to 80 percent.
+The 1.25 multipliers are the safety margins the NEC and seasoned installers apply so the array can still charge the bank on a marginal day and so the controller never runs at its absolute ceiling.

 Step 1: Daily Watt-Hours — The Input That Matters Most

 Your daily watt-hour number drives everything else.
 Get this wrong and your entire system is wrong.
 The good news: it is not hard.
 List every device that will draw power, multiply wattage by hours of use per day, and add them all up.
+Our load / appliance calculator does this tally for you appliance by appliance.

 DeviceTypical WattsHours/DayWh/Day